3MAH/simcoon/README.md

 OR

+You can install simcoon from the sources.
 The easiest way to install simcoon is to create a *conda* environnement: You can utilize the Anaconda GUI or type:
 (for the installation of an environment called "scientific")

 ```bash